Sanctuary of Urkiola: History

 On June 13, 1899, the feast of St. Anthony the Abbot, the first stone of what was to be the new building was laid.
 The works were carried out in such a way that the previous building remained in use.
 That same year the hospital burned down.

 In 1915 the first part was inaugurated and in 1928 the second part was inaugurated, but the works were stopped due to their great cost.
 It was then when the previous temple was demolished, but the tower that had been built in 1870 was maintained.
 The works did not continue, leaving only the head of the basilica and the first section of the naves, as well as a second section of the side naves and the foundations of the rest of the building.
 In 1918, the Board of Works announced the lack of financial resources to continue the work that summer.
 A nearby place was found for the extraction of the sandstone necessary for the construction, in Urkiolagirre, also known as Koroso mendi, which was located 150 meters from the summit within the municipality of Abadiño, which authorized its exploitation for an annual payment of 10 pesetas and the commitment to ask permission for it every time it was needed.
 The pieces of stone were taken to the vicinity of the site twice a day, where they were worked.

 On August 27, 1933, Bishop Mateo Múgica consecrated the church, which, having enclosed the central nave with a wall and placed doors on the sides, was opened for worship.

 On May 1, 1970, the Basque Diocesan Missions were entrusted with the care of the sanctuary.
 The new people in charge decided not to finish the building because of its high cost and the fact that the space available was sufficient for the celebration of the liturgy.

 In any case, renovations were carried out to finish off the unfinished work in a more definitive way.
-The exterior of the wall enclosing the central nave was decorated and the interior was adorned with mosaics (in 1993 the mosaic of the Chapel of the Most Holy Sacrament was inaugurated and, in 1997, the one of the High Altar) and stained glass windows.
+The exterior of the wall enclosing the central nave was decorated and the interior was adorned with mosaics (in 1993 the mosaic of the Chapel of the Most Holy Sacrament was inaugurated and, in 1997, that of the High Altar) and stained glass windows.
 In 1991 the great access staircase was built and in 2006 a new guesthouse and an eco-museum were inaugurated.